nightwarriorftw/nightwarriorftw/README.md

  💻 I use python, cpp and javascript daily

- 🌱 I’m currently learning System Design, Scaling and Infrastructure
+ 🌱 I’m currently learning to make right tradeoffs and scaling systems

  💬 Talk to me about Browsers, OpenWeb, Web Technologies, DevOps, System Design and basically anything :)